Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-Now assume case 1.3 for $(12|34)$, so in particular $\aaa=e_1+g+h$.
-Similarly to the procedure for case 1.2, if we assume cases 1.1 or 1.4 for $(12|35)$ we get $\aaa=e_1+g+h=e_1+g-\frac{w'}{2}$ where $w'<0$, a contradiction.
-Likewise from cases 1.2 or 1.3 we see $\aaa=e_1+g+h=e_1+g$, which is also a contradiction.
-Since the value of $\aaa$ at $(12|34)$ for cases 1.2 and 1.3 is the same, the arguments discussed in the previous paragraph discards cases 2.1 through 2.4 for $(12|35)$.

-To finish, suppose case 1.4 for $(12|34)$.
-As in the analysis of case 1.1, if cases 1.2 or 1.3 hold for $(12|35)$ we have $\cc=e_3=e_3+\frac{w}{2}$, with $w<0$, a contradiction.
-For cases 1.1 and 1.4, we look at $d=e_2+g+h=e_2+g$, so $h=0$ which cannot occur, whereas for cases 2.1 through 2.4 we use the same argument given in the analysis of case 1.1 for quartet $(12|34)$.

-We now analyze the cases 2.1 through 2.4 for the quartet $(12|34)$.
-By symmetry, $(12|35)$ can only satisfy cases 2.1 through 2.4 as well.
-For cases 2.1 and 2.3, we work with weight $\cc=e_3+g+h$ and get contradictions for all possible expressions of quartet $(12|35)$.
-For cases 2.2 and 2.4 we consider $\aaa=e_1+\frac{u}{2}$ ($u<0$) to rule out cases 2.1 and 2.3.
-From expression $\aaa=e_1+\frac{u}{2}=e_1+\frac{u'}{2}$ (it coincides for both 2.2 and 2.4), we conclude $u=u'$, and from weight $\cc$ we get $e_3+g+h-\frac{u}{2}=e_3+g-\frac{u}{2}$, contradicting $h>0$. \end{proof} \begin{remark} Note that in all four cases of the previous proof we found that the three quartets satisfy the same case, either 1.1, 1.2, 1.3 or 1.4 and the parameters involved on different quartets were \emph{the same}.
-This observation will be \emph{essential} to prove Theorem~\ref{thm:mainResult}. \end{remark} \begin{corollary} Assume $T \in \im \,\phi \cap \text{\{non-star tree metrics\}}$.
-Then the fiber of $\phi$ over $T$ is characterized as follows.
-If we fix the condition $\HH_{13}\geq D_{13}$ (i.e.~$s\geq 0$), there are four different and disjoint 2-dimensional polyhedral families giving the possible mixture decompositions of $T=D\oplus \HH$.
-They correspond to cases 1.1 through 1.4 in the proof of Lemma~\ref{lm:n=4}, applied to each one of the quartets of $T$. \end{corollary}
+Finally, we analyze the Cases 2.1 through 2.4 for the quartet $(12|34)$.
+By the previous discussion, we know that the quartet $(12|35)$ can only satisfy Cases 2.1 through 2.4 as well.
+As in the previous discussion, we work with the weights $\cc$ and $\aaa$ and we get contradictions for all possible expressions of the quartet $(12|35)$.
+This concludes our proof. \end{proof} \begin{remark} Note that in the proof of Figure~\ref{sf:ejemplob}, we found that all the quartets $(12|34)$, $(12|35)$ and $(12|45)$ satisfy the same case (either 1.1, 1.2, 1.3 or 1.4) and the fiber is a polyhedral complex whose maximal cells have dimension at most two.
+The free parameters involved on different quartets are \emph{the same} when restricting to each quartet, i.e. $w=v$ in the notation of the proof.
+This observation will be \emph{essential} to prove Theorem~\ref{thm:mainResult}. \end{remark}

-\begin{proof}[Proof of Theorem~\ref{thm:mainResult}.]
-We need only prove item (ii) since (i) is contained in Lemma~\ref{lm:n=4}.
-Moreover, for $n=5$ we can only have $|I|=2$ and the result was proved in Lemma~\ref{lm:n=5}.
-Thus we need only analyze the case $n\geq 6$.